 - Line a cookie sheet with parchment paper or a baking mat.

-- In a large bowl using an electric mixer beat the room temperature butter, sugar substitutes, and two tablespoons of sugar-free maple syrup.
+- In a large bowl, using an electric mixer, beat the room-temperature butter, sugar substitutes, and two tablespoons of sugar-free maple syrup and vanilla extract.

 - Mix until well combined.